crf8472/libarcsdec/BUILD.md

 ignore the ``.clang`` file and just feel good.
 It will not get in your way.

+## Cleaning the project

+Clean only the shared library binaries (when in directory ``build``):

+	$ cmake -P CMakeFiles/libarcsdec.dir/cmake_clean.cmake

+Clean the project entirely:

+	$ cmake --build . --target clean

+Note that this forces to recompile everything including Catch2 if ``-DWITH_TESTS`` is configured.

+Completely wipe everything configured and built locally (when in top-level directory):

+	$ rm -rf build

 ## Build on Windows ... duh!

 No Windows port yet :-(